serena-pham/CS3980/MovieTracker/Readme.md

 The following web application was built using FastAPI and HTML/JavaScript/CSS.
 It is a movie tracker that allows users to log what movies they've seen and provide details (date watched, rating, review).

 ## Movie Tracker Web App
+Ahead of Oscars weekend, I thought it would be fun to create a web application that allows users to track what movies they've watched.

 Users can:
 - Add new movies with date watched, rating, and review